solwhitehorn/solwhitehorn.github.io/_posts/2022-03-06-wifi-qrcode.md

 ---

 Hey there!
-A short artcile because this weekend I had to setup a new WiFi network at home and I didn't want to have to speel the long password everytime a familly memeber wanted to connect there phone to the new network.
+A short article because this weekend I had to setup a new WiFi network at home and I didn't want to have to spell the long password every time a family member wanted to connect there phone to the new network.
 So looking for a quick solution, I had the idea to print a QRcode and put on the router's cabinet door.

 This is really simple and you can even customize it a bit to make it looks good.

-You can use qrencode to do so, grab your favourite package manager and:
+You can use qrencode to do so, grab your favorite package manager and:

 ```bash
 #if you are using arch